sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 ## Known Issues

 - When you launch PortMaster or a port, a `/mnt/SDCARD/PortsTemp/ports` folder is created.
 It is usually deleted when PortMaster closes, but sometimes it may remain.
-This does not cause problems, but you can safely delete the folder manually if PortMaster is not running and the `/mnt/SDCARD/PortsTemp/ports` folder is empty.
+You can safely delete the `PortsTemp` folder if PortMaster is not running and the `/mnt/SDCARD/PortsTemp/ports` folder is empty.
-- Some loading screens can take a long time, sometimes up to 10 minutes.
+- Some loading screens can take a long time to complete, sometimes up to 10 minutes.
 This is most noticeable the first time you run PortMaster or a port, as files need to be unpacked and patched.
 Please be patient and allow the process to complete.

 ## Troubleshooting